Vegan Mushroom Stroganoff

 - 4 cups sliced organic mushrooms (I used crimini, button and shiittake mushrooms)

 - 3 garlic cloves, minced

 - 3/4 cup full fat coconut milk at room temperature

-- 3/4 cup Dastony brazil nut butter*
+- 3/4 cup Dastony brazil nut butter* or raw cashew butter

 - 2 Tbsp nutritional yeast

 - 1 tsp lemon juice

 - 1/2 tsp sea salt (or to taste)

 - Cook the pasta according to package directions, drain, place back in the pan, cover and set aside on the stove.

 - Meanwhile in a large ceramic pan, heat the oil, and add the onions and mushrooms.
 Sautee until soft and tender, about 10 minutes.
 Add the garlic, thyme and white wine and cook until the wine has evaporated.